A look at Enovix Corporation’s (ENVX) recent performance gives investors their first glimpse of hope. - News Daemon

 Enovix Corporation (NASDAQ: ENVX) Key Stats

-There are 157,104K outstanding shares of the company, which has a market capitalization of 1.35 billion.
-As of now, sales total 0 K while income totals -125,870 K. Its latest quarter income was 10 K while its last quarter net income were -82,010 K.
+There are currently 157,104K shares outstanding in the company with a market cap of 1.21 billion.
+Presently, the company’s annual sales total 0 K according to its annual income of -125,870 K. Last quarter, the company’s sales amounted to 10 K and its income totaled -82,010 K.